riceissa/issarice.com/wiki/wikipedia-decline-redux.md

 ---
-title: Update on the great decline in Wikipedia pageviews
+title: Revisiting the “great decline” in Wikipedia pageviews
 date: 2016-09-21
 ---